Path-Kernel Method for Differentiating Unstable Diffusions: Deriving and proving the formula

 \subsection{Intuition}

+We now give some intuitive ideas behind the derivation, which will be proved rigorously in later sections.
+Our derivation is elementary and is based on directly comparing paths.
+More specifically, we compare the location, probability density, and volume of bundles of paths across different values of \(\gamma\).

-Before the derivation, we give some intuitive ideas for the derivation.
-First, partition the interval into small segments of length $\Dt$.
-We want $\E{\Phi(X^\gamma_N)}-\E{\Phi(X_N)}$.
-For SDE, there are many paths that start from $x_0$ and $x^\gamma_0$, and we need a rule to choose paths from the two dynamics, so that we can compare path to path to get the difference in $\Phi$ at the last step.
+First, partition the time interval into small segments of length \(\Dt\).
+Our goal is to understand what contributes to \(\E{\Phi(X_N^\gamma)} - \E{\Phi(X_N)}\) and then compute it.
+For an SDE, there are many possible paths starting from \(x_0\) and \(x_0^\gamma\), so we need a rule for pairing paths from the two dynamics in order to compare them path by path and obtain the difference in \(\Phi\) at the final step.